KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 All pages consist a responsive navigation bar with a logo (motorcycle related icon) located in right-top corner.
 When users click on the logo it will return them to the home page.
 Each page has a different background-image and an active button which once tapped will transfer the user to Polish version of the website.
+This will give the non-English speaker users an opportunity to access information in their native language.
 The footer has a copyright information and social media icons which will link the user to the website owner social media pages (the size and color of social media icons will change when using a hover function).

+**Home Page**

+The Home Page features a motorcycle-related image (background) which was converted to grayscale to grab attention and to build a nice connection with the website users.
+There is also an active 'Sign Up!' button applied on the Home Page.
+It is a modal's element which once clicked will provide the user with additional information i.e. 10% voucher available to be used in the Shop section.

+***Features to Implement in future***

 ***Technologies Used***

 The following technologies have been used in the project completion process:

-	HTML5 which defines the properties and behaviours of web page content
+•   HTML5 which defines the properties and behaviours of web page content

-	CSS which describes how HTML elements should be displayed on the screen 	BootstrapCDN v4.3.1 to make the website responsive and user-friendly 	Font Awesome v4.7.0 to control the way the icon looks
+•   CSS which describes how HTML elements should be displayed on the screen

+•   BootstrapCDN v4.3.1 to make the website responsive and user-friendly

+•   Font Awesome v4.7.0 to control the way the icon looks

-	Google Fonts responsible for styling the website fonts 	jQuery v3.4.1 to standardize and simplify interactions between HTML elements and JavaScript code 	Popper.js to calculate the position of an element and required for the responsive navbar
+•   Google Fonts responsible for styling the website fonts

+•   jQuery v3.4.1 to standardize and simplify interactions between HTML elements and JavaScript code

+•   Popper.js to calculate the position of an element and required for the responsive navbar

 ***Project Testing***